Acts 8:14-25

 “And when Simon saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money, saying, “Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit.”
 Acts 8:18-19

-Simon was the sorcerer who said “Yes” to Jesus Christ as spoken about in the posts on Acts 8:9-13 As a new convert, he was still very much attached to walking by sight and not by faith, “For we walk by faith, not by sight.”
+Simon was the sorcerer who said “Yes” to Jesus Christ as spoken about in the posts on Acts 8:9-13 As a new convert, he was still very much attached to walking by sight and not by faith, but we grow in the knowledge and grace of Christ Jesus “For we walk by faith, not by sight.”
 2 Corinthians 5:7 In Acts 8:13, Simon continued with Philip because he saw Philip do miracles, then he saw people receiving the Holy Spirit by Peter laying hands on them.
 Simon wanted what Philip and Peter had, but he thought he could buy the Holy Spirit with money instead of through faith in Jesus Christ.

 “But Peter said to him, “Your money perish with you, because you thought that the gift of God could be purchased with money!
 You have neither part nor portion in this matter, for your heart is not right in the sight of God.”
 Acts 8:20-21